ModelOriented/hstats/README.md

 # LONGITUDE:RAIL_DIST  0.0002083208

 # Overall proportion of variability explained by interactions
-total_interaction(inter)  # 0.096
+H2(inter)  # 0.096
 ```

 **Comments:** The model indeed is additive in non-geographic features, i.e., the interaction constraints are respected.
 Furthermore, we see that about 10% of prediction variation comes from interaction effects.
-The clearly strongest interaction happens between longitude and distance to the ocean.
+The clearly strongest interaction happens between longitude and distance to the ocean: About 15.6% of their joint effect can be attributed to their interaction effect, which contributes also about 2.4% to the prediction variability.

 ## Background